Code of Conduct

 Leaving bicycles and other small vehicles unattended at the library entrance rather than in the bike rack on the sidewalk.

 Engaging in any activity not in compliance with the Library's Internet or Computer Use Policy.

 Engaging in any activity not in compliance with the Library's Commercial Business Policy

 Library patrons who fail to observe this Code of Behavior or other rules and regulations of the library may be asked to leave the building or depending on the offense (local, state or federal law) may be subject to arrest.
 Any Library patron who violates the Library Code of Behavior, rules and regulations will be denied the privilege of access to the facility by the library Director.
 Any Library patron whose privileges have been denied may have the decision reviewed by the library Board of Trustees.

-Adopted by the Library Board of Trustees, November 11, 2013
+Revised by the Library Board of Trustees, September 13, 2021

 You can get a free full service library card online by clicking here or by coming into the library and providing proof of residency in Montville Township.
 Verify proof of residency (tax municipality) by showing a driver’s license, state of New Jersey-issued identification card, or alternative proof of address in Montville Township.
 The following documentation may be used to prove residency: current utility bill or lease, current tax statement or current bank statement.
 For a card for a child from birth to 16, bring the child to the library and show the parent's proof of address in the Township.
 Montville residents who are 17 and over can obtain their own library cards.
 We also offer courtesy cards to non-residents who work in the Township, K-12 cards for Montville school students and teachers who are non-residents, and paid cards for $250 per year.
 Please contact the Library for more information.